A Curious Thing

 A Curious Thing is the second album by Scottish singer-songwriter Amy Macdonald, released on 8 March 2010.
-The album's lead single, "Don't Tell Me That It's Over" (containing "Young Lovers" as a b-side), was released on 1 March 2010.
 The album was confirmed for release in late 2009, and the album's title and track listing was confirmed in January 2010.
+As of July 2026, the album has sold in excess of one million copies worldwide, and received Platinum certifications in Austria, Belgium and the United Kingdom, whilst in Germany and Switzerland it has been awarded 2x Platinum certifications.

-Five singles have been released from A Curious Thing.
-The album's lead single, "Don't Tell Me That It's Over" was released worldwide on 1 March 2010 and this was followed by the release of a second single "Spark" on 10 May 2010.
-Further singles were released, with the third being "This Pretty Face" which was a minor success in European countries such as Germany, where Macdonald holds a strong fanbase.
-Two additional singles, "Love Love" and "Your Time Will Come", were both released in late 2010.
-The album has sold 1,000,000 copies worldwide.
+The albums release was supported by the lead single, "Don't Tell Me That It's Over", which was released on 1 March 2010, followed by the release of a second single "Spark" on 10 May 2010.
+Three further singles were released, – "This Pretty Face", "Love Love" and "Your Time Will Come" with varying degrees of commercial success.
+The album was named Best Album at the 2010 Tartan Clef Awards, and received the award for Best International Album Rock/Pop at the Swiss Music Awards the same year.

 Background

 Macdonald began writing songs for her second album in spring 2009, in a brief break from her touring commitments.
 For the first time she began poring through her old notebooks, looking at song ideas, unlike her debut which consists mainly of songs that she wrote straight away.
 Many of the tracks were inspired by real-life personalities or events from her everyday life.
 Contrary to some reports, she did not write "Spark" for murdered toddler James Bulger after watching a TV programme on his murder.

-"What Happiness Means to Me" is dedicated to her footballer fiancé Steve Lovell, while "An Ordinary Life" is inspired by the "Z-list celebs" she saw flocking around Scots-born Hollywood actor Gerard Butler at a party he held in Glasgow late 2009 to mark the opening of his film Law Abiding Citizen.
+The song "What Happiness Means to Me" is dedicated to her footballer fiancé Steve Lovell, while "An Ordinary Life" is inspired by the "Z-list celebs" she saw flocking around Scots-born Hollywood actor Gerard Butler at a party he held in Glasgow late 2009 to mark the opening of his film Law Abiding Citizen.
 "My Only One" is partly about her late grandparents and partly about Michael Jackson.
 The tracks were recorded at Weller's BlackBarn Studios in Surrey.